Utah Deaf History and Culture

 Celebrates Its 100th Birthday

 In 2001, the NFSD celebrated its 100th birthday in Chicago, with delegations from several divisions in attendance.
 However, no delegates were sent from Salt Lake City.
-The Home Office made an amendment to hold the quadrennial convention, adding the necessity of a mail-in ballot due to limited budgets (Walker, 2006).
+Due to limited budgets, the Home Office made an amendment to hold the quadrennial convention, adding the necessity of a mail-in ballot (Walker, 2006).
 Regrettably, Salt Lake City Division No. 56's population had begun to decline, posing challenges in maintaining the necessary "quorum" for regular meetings.
-After 87 years of service, a quorum of five members disbanded the Salt Lake City Division No. 56 in July 2004 (Walker, 2006).
+After eighty-seven years of service, a quorum of five members disbanded the Salt Lake City Division No. 56 in July 2004 (Walker, 2006).

 The Declination and Final Closure of the